 Ammar M. Ayesh, MBA

-Ammar’s role in developing new markets in countries throughout Europe, Middle East and Africa helps The Resilient Mind build strong alliance relationships in the international mental health community.
-From these alliances, our research and development team gains new perspectives and approaches in helping people achieve their mental health goals.
+Ammar’s role in developing new markets in countries throughout Europe, Middle East and Africa helps develop The Resilient Mind Project alliances within the international mental health community.
+From these alliances, our research and development team gain new perspectives and approaches in helping people achieve their mental health goals.
 Currently Ammar’s focus is on opening Alliances in the Middle East and North Africa and translating programs to overcome language and culture barriers.